Bevia/CppChallenges/GraphTraversalMethods/README.md

  ## Theory

- A Trie (pronounced as “try”) is a tree-like data structure used to efficiently store and search for strings, especially when working with prefixes.
+ A Trie (pronounced as “try”) or prefix tree is a tree-like data structure used to efficiently store and search for strings, especially when working with prefixes.
 Each node represents a character of a string, and the path from the root to a node represents a prefix of a string.

 Features of a Trie
 	1. Efficient Searching: Finding all strings with a given prefix is fast.